 LMLK seal impression

-5. When did the Exile of the Israelites take place?
+5. When did the Exile of the Israelites and Samaritans take place?

-What happened to the people who were not deported by the Assyrians?
-The best answer is that they went on to establish Samaria, which became a new hub in the central highlands; however, it is also possible that some were able to flee south, to the area that surrounded Jerusalem.
-It seems that the significant rise of the demographics of Jerusalem before the end of the 8th century BC might have occurred as a result of the migration of Israelites.
-The fact that not only the Samaritans, but also the Judeans continued to use the same Paleo-Hebrew script that was at first used in the North, can be considered as serious evidence of the ethno-cultural continuity between these people.
+1 Kings 9:13 reports that, as repayment for King Hiram’s help, King Solomon handed him the district of Kabul, which contained the "empty towns" of Galilee.
+Bearing in mind that after the invasion of the Assyrians into north-west Galilee in 733/2 BC there was a great deal of devastation to that area and the towns of Northern Israel were left empty; this would seem to suggest that the area was transferred to Hiram around 730 BC.
+But what happened to the Israelites who were not deported by the Assyrians?
+The best answer is that they established Samaria, which became a new hub in the central highlands; however, it is also possible that some people were able to flee south to the sub-mountainous areas that surrounded Jerusalem.
+If this was the case, the significant shift in the demographics of Judea during the last third of the 8th century BC might have happened due to the mass migration of the Israelites.
+The fact that both the Samaritans as well as the Judeans continued to use the same Paleo-Hebrew script that at first spread in the North, is strong evidence of their ethno-cultural continuity.

 © The Trustees of the British Museum